nais/doc/gcp/access-policy.md

 ## Advanced: Resources created by Naiserator

-The example above will create both Kubernetes Network Policies and Istio resources.
+The previous application manifest examples will create both Kubernetes Network Policies and Istio resources.

+### Prerequisites

+These requirements must be met for access policies to be working as expected:
+- The cluster must have Istio installed
+- The cluster must have network policies enabled
+- Naiserator must run with the flag `--access-policies=true`

 ### Kubernetes Network Policy